pingcap/docs/br/backup-and-restore-tool.md

 #### Use the command-line tool

 The `br` command-line utility is available as a separate download.
-For details, see [download link](/download-ecosystem-tools.md#br-backup-and-restore).
+For details, see [Use BR Command-line for Backup and Restoration](/br/use-br-command-line-tool.md).

 #### In the Kubernetes environment